 - Often need to change glasses or contact lens prescription

-It’s common for both eyes to be affected.
-But, they may not develop simultaneously or to the same extent.
+Your eyes may also appear darker, which is more common with advanced cataracts.
+It’s common for both eyes to be affected, but they may not develop simultaneously or to the same extent.

-Regular eye examinations mean we can look for early signs of cataracts, which will help us monitor and treat your condition earlier.
+Regular eye exams mean we can look for early signs of cataracts, which will help us monitor and treat your condition.

 We can do a series of tests to look for signs of and diagnose cataracts, including: